Andonome/stories/effect_summaries.md

 Fate gains unnatural properties.

-0. Instead of increasing FP, it gets reduced
+0. Instead of increasing FP, it gets reduced.
 1.
 1.
 1.
-1.
+1. Target gets +1 on their next roll.

 ## Big